Have the freshest free hiking tips sent to you each month!

 So weigh cost versus quality carefully.

-Also consider renting, if that fits into your budget.
+Also consider renting a backpack, if that fits into your budget.

 Here is my thorough analysis of what makes backpacks for kids tick, including these important features: